ISOBOARD – EXTRUDED POLYSTYRENE (XPS)

 IsoBoard can be painted plain and also painting techniques can be applied to achieve a wood like finish..

-- Thermal conductivity reports by the general physical laboratory of the South African Bureau by Standards numbered 722/82397 /NK9, 10, confirmed by Guarded HB tests February 2010.
+- Thermal conductivity reports by the general physical laboratory of the South African Bureau by Standards numbered 722/82397 /NK9, 10, confirmed by Guarded Hot Box tests February 2010.

 - IsoBoard is combustible, with no flame spread characteristics.
 IsoBoard is suitable for all occupancy types in horizontal and vertical applications, except for buildings where non-combustible materials are prescribed by SANS 10400.
-(Reports on the fire propagation properties of IsoBoard dated July 1996, by the Division of Building Technology of the CSIR, and further assessments by Firelab to SANS 428 dated July 2007.)
+(Reports on the fire propagation properties of IsoBoard dated July 1996, by the Division of Building Technology of the CSIR, and subsequent assessments by Firelab to SANS 428)

 - The compressive strength and density of IsoBoard increase with thickness of boards.
 Thermal conductivity is constant across the density range.